 Life is uncertain, and accidents happen when you least expect it – that’s why it’s best to protect your family from a financial disaster by acquiring term-life insurance at this point – especially for breadwinners.

-When choosing a company, make convenience and customer service your primary consideration; and choose an agent whom you’ll be willing to have a long-term professional relationship with.
+When choosing a company, make convenience and customer service your primary consideration; and choose an agent with whom you’ll be willing to have a long-term professional relationship.